fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Seriously.
 You can visit the Daimyo in the N and rob him blind; he doesn't seem to mind.
 If you check out his hedge maze you can find the Toshi Home E and the Kobito Home W. Neither is helpful.

 The clues aren't even any good.
-A bunch of Kobito came to Croyo; then a bunch of them disappeared.
-The nearby dungeon is a lair of giants on the N coast.
-Even the "important" clue, which you get from a skeleton hanging out in the graveyard, doesn't help; he tells you to search his grave in Greenbanks, which is a set of ruins S of here.
+A bunch of **Kobito** came to Croyo; then a bunch of them disappeared.
+The nearby **dungeon** is a lair of **giants** on the N coast.
+Even the "important" clue, which you get from a skeleton hanging out in the graveyard, doesn't help; he tells you to search his grave in **Greenbanks**, which is a set of ruins S of here.
 But not *directly* S; Sirion is actually pretty hard to find from here, but more on that later.

-Oh, and that key you were supposed to find in Kobito Home?
+Oh, and that **key** you were supposed to find in Kobito Home?
 It's a key-shaped room filled with fire that contains a hint that you can also get in Towne Royale, without having to *walk through fire* to get it.
 This is yet another example of how much *Deathlord* hates you.

 Also, I wouldn't piss off the guard here if I were you.
 Check out the barracks just N of the SE graveyard.
 On the other hand... given how useless this town is, you could give it a shot if you wanted to get into a fight with a ton of guards.
 It's not like you ever need to come back here.

 ### Fire Giants' Lair

 There's no point to tackling this dungeon other than loot.
-You can make **a lot** of money down here; Fire Giants hit *hard*, but they carry some good stuff, and occasionally give up to 1000 gp after battle.
+You can make *a lot* of money down here; Fire Giants hit *hard*, but they carry some good stuff, and occasionally give up to 1000 gp after battle.
 I picked up a Thunderblade and a Powerstaff off them without leaving Level 1.
-It's not a bad place to grind for levels, either, but plan on casting ALNASU a lot, and keep an eye on your spell points.
+It's not a bad place to grind for levels, either, but plan on casting S6:ALNASU a lot, and keep an eye on your spell points.
 Not too many special attacks down here, but you can get PARalyzed.

 **Level 1:** A bunch of water (don't drink it) and swamp.
 There's not much to note here, except that the false wall that hides the stairs is in the S-most corridor and is behind a bunch of swamp, just to be annoying.

 **Level 2:** And now we get to see the cutesy theme of this dungeon.
 There's an enormous fire pit in the N part of this level, and in the middle is a sign saying:

-> \* SWIMMING ONLY *
+> \* SWIMMING ONLY \*<br/>
-> NO COOKING FOOD
+> NO COOKING FOOD<br />
 > OR HUMANS ALLOWED

-...right, because where else would Fire Giants swim? *sigh* Okay, I get it.
+...right, because where else would Fire Giants swim? (*sigh*) Okay, I get it.

 Fortunately the stairs down are right next to the stairs up.